t4d-gmbh/working-with-git/source/content/feature_branch/idea.md

 :::{card}{% if page %} Idea{% endif %}

-Create a separate branch for each new feature or change, allowing for independent development and testing.
+Create a separate branch for each new feature or change, allowing for independent, self-contained development and testing.

 :::